4 Things To Consider When You Create Your PR & Marketing Strategy

-Whether you are an author, keynote speaker or Company CEO, a PR and marketing strategy is essential.
-But unlike a large organization, small businesses (and those trying to build personal brands) do not have teams of people to help them develop it.
+Whether you are a freelancer, a small business or a large organisation, a PR and marketing strategy is essential.
+But unlike a large organisation, small businesses (and those trying to build personal brands) do not have teams of people to help them develop it.
 Instead there are steps we can take to ensure a successful strategy.

 Here are four things to consider when devising your PR and Marketing Strategy:

 Legalities and Restrictions

 You can have the best intentions in the world – but are they feasible?
 Do you have the budget, work flow and time required to execute your strategy effectively?
 Do not overpromise and under deliver, as your community may be unforgiving.